 Belgian VAT: Taxes on services and goods

-In Belgium, VAT is called Taxe sur la Valeur Ajoutée (TVA) or Belasting over de Toegevoegde Waarde (BTW).
+In Belgium, VAT is called Taxe sur la Valeur Ajoutée (TVA) in French or Belasting over de Toegevoegde Waarde (BTW) in Dutch.

-If your business is offering goods or services (with some exceptions – teachers, journalists, artists, doctors and lawyers) then you may be liable to pay VAT – and charge your clients VAT too.
+If your business is offering goods or services (with some exceptions: teachers, journalists, artists, doctors, and lawyers) then you may be liable to pay VAT – and charge your clients VAT, too.
 It is important that you keep accounts (an invoice book) and receipts.
-VAT is a flat rate of usually 21 percent and is paid monthly or quarterly.
+VAT is a flat rate of usually 21% and is paid monthly or quarterly.

 VAT between EU member states

-As from January 2015, if you are a business providing digital services (for example, e-books) to consumers in another EU country, then you have to pay VAT at the applicable rate and to the relevant authority in your customer’s country.
+Since January 2015, businesses providing digital services (for example, e-books) to consumers in other EU countries have needed to pay VAT at the applicable rate and to the relevant authority in your customer’s country.